 Board Officers

-No later than the next regularAt its organizational meeting after July 1, the Board will elect one of its members to serve as chair and one to serve as vice chair.
+No later than the next regular meeting after July 1, the Board will elect one of its members to serve as chair and one to serve as vice chair.
 In an election year, this meeting must occur no later than the last day of July.
 No member of the Board may serve as chair more than four years in succession.
-If a Board member is unable to continue to serve as an officer, a replacement will be elected immediately.
-The replacement officer will serve the remainder of the officer’s term until the following July.

 The Board chair will:

-PrepareWork with the superintendent to establish the agenda for regular Board meetings in accordance with Board policy BDDC – Board Meeting Agenda;
+Prepare the agenda for Board meetings in accordance with Board policy BDDC – Board Meeting Agenda;

-Call special meetings when required;
+Call special meetings;

 Preside at meetings of the Board and enforce the rules of order.
 The Board chair has inherent authority to keep order and to impose any reasonable restrictions necessary for the efficient and orderly conduct of a meeting.
 If public comment is a part of the meeting, the Board chair may regulate the order and length of appearances and limit appearances to presentations of relevant points in accordance with Board policy BDDH – Public Comment at Board Meetings;

-Preside at all meetings of the Board and enforce the rules of order;

 Sign official documents that require the signature of the chair;

 Represent the district and the Board at official functions, unless this duty is delegated by the Board chair to another Board member;

-Appoint Board members toall committees unless otherwise ordered by the Board;
+Appoint Board members to committees unless otherwise ordered by the Board;

-Have the right to discuss issues and vote; and .
+Have the right to discuss issues and vote; and

 Perform such other duties as may be prescribed by law or by action of the Board.

-In the absence, incapacitation or death of the chair, the vice chair will perform the duties of chair and, when so acting, will have the chair’s powers.
+In the absence of the chair, the vice chair will perform the duties of chair and, when so acting, will have the chair’s powers.
 The vice chair will perform other functions as designated by the Board.

 If a Board member is unable to continue to serve as an officer, a replacement will be elected.
 The replacement officer will serve the remainder of the officer’s term, until the officer resigns or ceases to remain on the Board, or until the officer is removed or replaced by the Board.

-The superintendent will designate a staff member to serve as Board secretary and will directly supervise and evaluate the secretary.
-In absence of the designated Board secretary, the Board may name anyone present to serve as secretary for that meeting.
-The secretary to the Board will take notes at Board meetings, compile minutes and perform related work as assigned by the superintendent or requested by the Board chair.
-These duties will include, but not be limited to, the following:

-Record the disposition of all matters on which the Board considered action;

-Prepare and distribute minutes in advance for approval at the next Board meeting;

-Maintain properly authenticated official copies of the minutes;

-Maintain the official record of Board policies;

-Properly post all Board meetings.

-Board or District Spokesperson
+Board Spokesperson

-The Board may appoint one of its members, usually the chair, or another person to make authorized statements to the public or the media when the Board deems that, under the circumstances, the district’s position should be articulated by a single voice.
-The spokesperson serves at the Board’s direction and may be removed or replaced at any time by action of a majority of the Board.